 Please note that the schedule varies each day.
 There is no individualized instruction during the summer sessions.

 All students are also encouraged to study abroad to finish their intermediate language sequence.
 UNC Charlotte offers programs in Spain and Costa Rica.
 Go to Study Abroad for more information.

-The Spanish major, Bachelor of Arts in Spanish degree, offers two tracks:
+The Spanish major, Bachelor of Arts in Spanish degree, offers three concentrations:

-1) literature/culture emphasis and 2) applied language emphasis.
+1) Literature & culture concentration, 2) Applied Language concentration or 3) Hispanic Studies concentration.
 Each track consists of 30 hours of courses in Spanish, plus a one-hour Senior Seminar (LACS 4690).
 Students majoring in Spanish are strongly encouraged to take courses in another language at least through the Intermediate level.
-Both tracks require a core of 3 classes:
+All concentrations require a core of 3 classes:

 An undergraduate minor in Spanish consists of 15 hours from the following courses: SPAN 3201, SPAN 3202 or 3203, SPAN 3208, and 6 additional hours at either the 3000 or 4000 level.

 For those students who maintain a 3.5 GPA after 21 hours in either of these major tracks, the Department offers an Honors option.
 Students who choose to participate in the Spanish Honors Program must complete an additional 6 hours by having a 6-hour or longer study abroad experience or a professional internship experience of 6 hours (SPAN 4410) or both a 3 hour study abroad and an 3 hour internship experience.
 Honors students must also take SPAN 4700, where they will write an Honors thesis that must be defended before the departmental Honors Committee.
 In addition, students in the Honors option must also study another language at least through 2202 (the end of the Intermediate level).